DerGuru/The-Resonant/Chapters/P2-02 - Forbidden Maps.md

 ---

 The street thinned into the quiet you only notice when it breaks.
 Pigeons negotiated their disagreements around park trash cans.
 A cyclist coasted through, making them take flight.
-The fifth bench on the west side faced nothing at all—no fountain, no view—just a fence with a poster for a jazz night that had been rescheduled three times.
+The fifth bench on the west side faced nothing at all - no fountain, no view - just a fence with a poster for a jazz night that had been rescheduled three times.
 Milo sat, then stood, then sat again, counting under his breath.

 “One‑one‑thousand, two‑one‑thousand,” he said.
 “Nobody lingers.
 People check phones, take a sip, bounce.
 Benches as throughput.”